smar000/jlr2mqtt/README.md

 3. To refresh the current vehicle status values:
     `{"command":"get_status"}`

+if `MULTI_VEHICLE_SUPPORT` is not defined, or is set to False in the config file, the system defaults to the first vehicle available from the JLR connection.
+If `MULTI_VEHICLE_SUPPORT` is True and there are multiple vehicles registered, command JSON must always include the vehicle index parameter `"vehicle_index"`.
+Note that this is a **zero** based index of the vehicle number, e.g.:
+    `{"command":"get_status", "vehicle_index": 0}`

 The code also supports basic Home Assistant/openHAB MQTT discovery functionality, which can be enabled through the corresponding config file parameter (see the sample config file `jlr2mqtt.cfg.sample`).